 5. Chili Garlic Sauce

-Chili garlic sauce is made from a blend of chili peppers, garlic, vinegar, and sometimes other ingredients such as sugar or spices.
+Chili garlic sauce is made from chili peppers, garlic, vinegar, and sometimes other ingredients such as sugar or spices.
 It has a fiery and garlicky flavor profile.
 Chili garlic sauce may have a different consistency and flavor compared to gochujang.
 Gochujang has a thicker and more complex taste due to its fermented ingredients.
 At the same time, chili garlic sauce tends to be thinner and focuses more on the spicy and garlicky elements, with a slightly sweet taste.

 Substitute at a 1:1 ratio.